c3d/xl/doc/HANDBOOK_2-evaluation.md

 The definition of `while` given above only works because `Condition` and `Body` are evaluated multiple times.
-The context when evaluating the body of the definition is somewhat equivalent to:
+The context when evaluating the body of the definition is somewhat equivalent to the following:

 ```
 CONTEXT is